This post, 5 Common SEO Mistakes and How to Avoid Them, was written by nDash community member Jenn Landers.

 Other types of tags important to high-ranking content are image tags.
 Image tags can be technical, but they are important to demonstrating the target of the whole article.
 Write brief but descriptive tags for each page.
 Match keywords to the intent in the tags without making title tags too long.
 Tags might seem overwhelming when you first start using them, but they will quickly become essential to your SEO strategy with practice.

 How to Avoid Common SEO Mistakes

 Understanding all the complexities of SEO can be a challenge.
 Like the other aspects of your content creation, it’s vital to develop an SEO plan.
 Only 36% of small businesses have an SEO plan.
-There’s no point knowing all about your audience then not taking action to maximize your reach.
+There’s no point in knowing all about your audience and then not taking action to maximize your reach.
 Creating and continually developing an SEO plan is the first and most crucial step to avoiding common SEO mistakes.